-Celebrating 25 years of energetic performances that integrate percussive dance and African traditional dance with songs, storytelling, humor, and audience participation, Step Afrika!’s tradition of stepping has historic roots in South Africa and is similar to gumboot dance, which was developed by South African miners who were forbidden to use drums.
+A group of energetic performances that integrate percussive dance and African traditional dance with songs, storytelling, humor, and audience participation, Step Afrika!’s tradition of stepping has historic roots in South Africa and is like gumboot dance, which was developed by South African miners who were forbidden to use drums.
 In the United States, stepping arose in the early 1900s from dance rituals popular among black fraternities and sororities.
-Step Afrika!’s repertoire includes shows that incorporate both of these traditions, as well as contemporary interpretations of stepping and experimental multimedia pieces.
+Celebrating 30 years, Step Afrika!’s repertoire includes shows that incorporate these traditions, as well as contemporary interpretations of stepping and experimental multimedia pieces.

-Founder and executive director C. Brian Williams, who learned stepping as a member of Alpha Phi Alpha Fraternity - Beta Chapter at Howard University, began the company as an exchange program with the Soweto Dance Theatre of Johannesburg, South Africa.
-He is featured in Elizabeth C. Fine’s book on the history of stepping, Soulstepping: African American Step Shows.
+Founder and executive director C. Brian Williams, who learned stepping as a member of the Alpha Phi Alpha Fraternity, Inc. at Howard University, began the company as an exchange program with the Soweto Dance Theatre of Johannesburg, South Africa.
+He is featured in Elizabeth C. Fine’s book on the history of the artform, Soulstepping: African American Step Shows.

 In addition to performing nationally, including at more than 50 colleges and universities around the United States each year, Step Afrika! presents performances, residencies, and workshops worldwide.
 The company is dedicated to fostering a greater appreciation of the arts and to supporting the education of youth through its arts education programs, which include Step Afrika!
 Reads, a reading and creative movement program for young children; Step Up to College, for middle and high school students; and Step Afrika!
 Scholars Program, a scholarship program for college students.